Stock market today: Wall Street rises to recover much of the losses from its worst day in weeks

 The job-openings data likely changed little and support the Fed's current stance, “which is one of patience on future policy decisions,” according to Rubeela Farooqi, chief U.S. economist at High Frequency Economics.

-Later in the day, the Federal Reserve will release its “Beige Book,” which describes how the economy is faring around the country.
+The Fed's latest report on U.S. business and economic conditions said economic activity increased slightly since early January.
+The “Beige Book” released Wednesday also said that the Fed’s 12 regional bank districts are seeing the tight labor market ease a bit.

-On Wall Street, Foot Locker tumbled 29.2% even though it reported stronger profit for the latest quarter than analysts expected.
+Foot Locker tumbled 31.7% even though it reported stronger profit for the latest quarter than analysts expected.
 The sneaker retailer said it’s not yet resuming its dividend as it rebuilds cash.
 It also gave a forecast for upcoming profit that fell short of analysts’ expectations.

 In stock markets abroad, indexes were mixed with mostly modest moves across Europe and Asia.